keremlin/DeepRemember/backend/llm/LLM.md

 - `LLM_MODEL`: model name to use (e.g., `llama3.2`).
 - `LLM_STREAM`: whether to request streamed responses (`true`/`false`).
 - `LLM_API_KEY`: API key for providers that require it (Groq).
+- `LOG_LLM_PROMPTS`: enable/disable logging of prompts sent to LLM (`true`/`false`).
+When enabled, logs the model, stream settings, prompt content, and options before sending to the LLM.

 ## Usage in the Project